frank-orellana/mycv/README.md

 # My CV

-Just My CV, developed with Vue
+Just My CV, developed with Vue and Typescript, you can see it [here](https://tritium.cl/cv/)

+## Scripts
+Just some things so I don't forget how to update and run this
-# Compile and watch
+### Compile and watch
 ```js
 npm run dev
 ```